A Southern Ocean regular: orcas, also known as killer whales

 But in 2013, after sampling 139 killer whales from the North Pacific, North Atlantic, and the oceans surrounding Antarctica, scientists were able to see clear differences between each species of killer whale.
 The researchers believe that Type B and C killer whales are genetically similar, because their lineage diverged from other orcas around 150,000 years ago – just a moment in evolutionary terms.

-Ross Sea killer whales and their highly specific diet
+Ross Sea killer whales (type C orcas) and their diet

-Type C killer whales are observed to have a specialized diet focusing on Antarctic toothfish, though the exact reason for this is unknown.
+Type C orcas are observed to have a specialized diet focusing on Antarctic toothfish, though the exact reason for this is unknown.
 Killer whales in the Ross Sea, near McMurdo Sound, have been commonly spotted carrying toothfish in their mouths.

 A comparison of the nutrient density of toothfish with other prey shows that toothfish represent a higher-energy food source than other Ross Sea fish.